marshmallow-code/apispec/docs/writing_plugins.rst

             return Path(path=path, operations=operations)

-All helpers take `**kwargs` arguments that are passed to `apispec.APISpec` methods by users and forwarded to plugins methods, allowing them to take extra arguments if required.
+All plugin helpers must accept extra `**kwargs`, allowing custom plugins to define new arguments if required.

-A plugin with an operations helper that add `deprecated` flag may look like this
+A plugin with an operation helper that adds `deprecated` flag may look like this

 .. code-block:: python